 The Clinical Ethics Consultation Service

 This service is part of the Division of Medical Humanities and Ethics.
 The service helps patients, families, and caregivers to explore the issues and choices surrounding difficult decisions.
 Clinical ethics consultations are typically arranged by attending physicians or other members of the healthcare teams, although patients, family members, or others may contact the Service directly.
-The Fellow will participate on the Consultation Service.
 Through clinical cases and readings, this full-time rotation will provide exposure to basic concepts in bioethics as well as more in-depth consideration of the often complex ethical issues that can arise in the care of medical and surgical patients.
 The rotation has the scholarly activity of a written Ethics case commentary suitable for publication.
 This is a 1-month requirement.

 Palliative Care Consultation Service